By Erin Ashbaugh | Guest Commentary, Rocky Mountain Voice

 “I’m a Republican.” he said.

 “Ohhhh, I never pegged you to be that.
 I don’t think we can be friends anymore,” I laughed, only half-kidding.
-I was what one would consider a “Far Left” Democrat living in Boulder, Colo., when I said this, and Republicans were “the enemy.”
+I was what one would consider a “Far Left” Democrat living in Boulder, CO when I said this, and Republicans were “the enemy.”

-The Republican friend of mine who I so quickly judged, as we reconnected after years of not seeing each other, was Lavelle Lewis, a football and basketball player who I’d cheered for during our years at IHS in Rochester, N. Y. After a couple of cups of coffee, I realized that as liberal as I was, Lavelle and I weren’t so different.
+The Republican friend of mine who I so quickly judged, as we reconnected after years of not seeing each other, was Lavelle Lewis, a football and basketball player who I’d cheered for during our years at IHS in Rochester, NY.
+After a couple of cups of coffee, I realized that as liberal as I was, Lavelle and I weren’t so different.

 Believe it or not, our values, morals, and political perspectives were rooted in similar ideals, just with different approaches to how we felt things should be handled.
 His historical and global understanding made me realize that my “deep-rooted Democratic beliefs” were actually not rooted in anything other than assumptions and headlines.

 Lucky for me, it turns out that Lavelle is the co-host of a show called Politically Correcting (also referred to as the Politically Correcting Podcast, or PCP).
-PCP was founded by another IHS grad: Jose Peo, who in 2021 launched the podcast as a response to the chaos-influencing major decisions in the political realm.
+PCP was founded by another IHS grad: Jose Peo, who in 2021 launched the podcast as a response to the chaos influencing major decisions in the political realm.
 He saw a need for open, honest and reasoned dialogue, and created a platform to provide an opportunity for this.
-What started as an independently-run podcast was picked up by a local radio station in Rochester in 2023 and the show has been a part of the WYSL 1040-AM lineup since.
+What started as an independently-run podcast was picked up by a local radio station in Rochester in 2023 and the show has been a part of the WYSL lineup since.

 Nine months and 70-some-odd episodes of the Politically Correcting Podcast later, I’ve broken up with the Democratic Party and reclaimed my independence.
 I realized that the party I joined when I was 18 years old no longer represented me.
 No party does.
 Yet, I have been called a “Far-Left MAGA Extremist” because the values I uphold are a mixed bag of political ideals that dip into both sides of the aisle and essentially define me as a patriotic truth-enthusiast who wants leadership that puts people before profit, and who wants truth and accountability to be the new norm.
 Let me explain how I got here.

 Listening to PCP for the first time, I became overtly aware of how closed-minded and sheltered I had allowed myself to become over the years.
 They say ignorance is bliss, but I have to disagree -– ignorance is numbing and leads to fear-based reactions and decision-making.
 At least that was my case.
 I became a dedicated “PCP addict” from that first episode on Sept.
 18. Each hour that I spent listening, I gleaned different perspectives that challenged what “I had known” all this time.
-Humbly, I realized that I actually knew very little outside of my bubble, and I found myself constantly searching for information, while I listened so that I understood what the guys were talking about.
+Humbly, I realized that I actually knew very little outside of my bubble, and I found myself constantly searching for information while I listened so that I understood what the guys were talking about.

 Put a Puerto Rican Democrat and a Black Republican in front of a microphone, and you’re sure to get differing opinions.
 But -– true to their tagline –- they bring common sense to each conversation, and they leave listeners curious and motivated to look further into things.
 Between Jose‘s experience with the military and local politics, and Lavelle’s knowledge of political history, especially as related to Black history (his great, great grandfather worked closely with giants such as Frederick Douglass, Booker T. Washington and President Roosevelt, but that’s a fascinating conversation for another time), these guys know their stuff.